arithesage/android_asynctest/README.md

-# android_baseproject
+# android_asynctest
-A minimal base for starting an Android app without needing Android Studio
+A simple app to test async tasks in Android